Exemptions and Variations of Approval

 - Whether the welfare of the fostered children (and of any other children who are or will be living in the accommodation) will be safeguarded and promoted.

 The exemption must be notified in writing, naming each of the children who may be fostered and any conditions to which the exemption is subject.
-Exemptions may be varied or cancelled by the local authority that has granted the exemption.
+Exemptions may be varied or cancelled by the local authority that has granted the exemption and ongoing exemptions will need to be reviewed regularly.

 2. Variation of Approval